Theodore G. Bilbo: U.S. Senate

-In Washington, Bilbo feuded with Mississippi senior Senator Pat Harrison.
+In Washington, Bilbo feuded with Mississippi's senior Senator Pat Harrison.
 Bilbo, whose base was among tenant farmers, hated the upper-class Harrison, who represented the rich planters and merchants.
-The feud started in 1936 when Harrison nominated Judge Holmes for the Fifth Circuit Court of Appeals.
-Bilbo disliked Holmes, dating back to the Russell case, and spoke against him for five hours.
-Bilbo was the only Senator to vote "no," and Holmes was confirmed.

-Later that year, Harrison faced a primary challenge from former Governor Mike Conner.
-Bilbo supported Conner.
+When Harrison faced a primary challenge from former Governor Mike Conner, Bilbo supported Conner.
 Bilbo's former law partner Stewart C. "Sweep Clean" Broom, campaigned for Harrison.
 Harrison won reelection.

-When the Senate majority leader's job opened up in 1937, Harrison ran and faced a close contest with Kentucky's Alben Barkley.
+When the Senate majority leaderhip job opened up in 1937, Harrison ran and faced a close contest with Kentucky's Alben Barkley.
 Harrison's campaign manager asked Bilbo to consider voting for Harrison.
 Bilbo said he would vote for Harrison only if Harrison asked him personally.
 When asked if he would make the personal appeal to Bilbo, Harrison replied, "Tell the son of a bitch I wouldn't speak to him even if it meant the presidency of the United States."
 Harrison lost by one vote, 37-to-38, and his reputation as the Senator who wouldn't speak to his home-state colleague remained intact.
 Bilbo had taken revenge by voting against his fellow Mississippian.

 Bilbo's outspoken support of segregation and white supremacy was controversial in the Senate.
 Attracted by the ideas of black separatists such as Marcus Garvey, Bilbo proposed an amendment to the federal work-relief bill on June 6, 1938, which would have deported twelve million black Americans to Liberia at federal expense to relieve unemployment.
 Bilbo wrote a book advocating the idea.
 Garvey praised him in return, saying that Bilbo had "done wonderfully well for the Negro."
 But Thomas W. Harvey, a senior Universal Negro Improvement Association and African Communities League leader in the US, distanced himself from Bilbo because of his racist speeches.